SilkRose/Pony/archive/blogs/2024/04/wip-a.md

 This module is a part of the crate wiwi, was written in Rust, and is 186 lines of code.

 ### FIMFiction April Fools

+This part is where I will go into greater detail, since this is the mane part of the whole event.

+Let's start with the command line arguments:
+1. API Access Token.
+2. Path to `arguments.json` file.
+3. Path to `events.json` file.

+#### API Access Token

+This is required to make any call to the [FIMFiction API](https://www.fimfiction.net/developers/api/v2/docs).
+To get a token, you must authenticate with an application on the API.
+Getting an application requires knighty's approval, and can take time.

+**Please note:** your access token should be kept secret, for it can be used to do stuff on your account, and they never expire.

+#### Arguments.json

+This file contains the mane arguments so that the command wasn't so long.

+This file contains the following data:
+1. Story ID: number
+   - Self explanatory.
+ID can be found in the URL of your story.
+2. Start time: number
+   - The Unix Epoch time of when you want it to start the event.
+3. Skip past events: boolean
+   - Whether to skip past events, like if the program was interrupted.
+4. Duration hours: number
+   - The number of hours the entire event lasts.
+5. Interval minutes: number
+   - How often in minutes the clock ticks.
+6. Countdown duration hours: number
+   - The hours to countdown in the title.
+7. Covers directory: string
+   - where all the cover files are stored.
+8. Cover mane.js: string
+   - The mane script file for FIMFiction Cover.
+9. `cookies.json` path: string
+   - The `cookies.json` file path gotten from FIMFiction Cookie.

+#### Events.json